apache/nuttx/configs/README.txt

 configs/ea3131
     Embedded Artists EA3131 Development bard.
 This board is based on the an NXP LPC3131 MCU.
 This OS is built with the arm-elf toolchain*.
-    STATUS:  This port is complete and reasonably well tested.
+    STATUS:  This port is complete and mature.

 configs/eagle100
     Micromint Eagle-100 Development board.
 This board is based on the